zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 The term "send" (to an IP address) is used when a DNS query is sent to a specific name server.

-The term "DNS Loockup" is used when a recursive lookup is used, though any changes to the DNS tree introduced by an undelegated test must be respected.
+The term "DNS Lookup" is used when a recursive lookup is used, though any changes to the DNS tree introduced by an undelegated test must be respected.